jacechua/mandarin/README.md

 # Mandarin
-A dictionary of Chinese characters and their English meanings.
+This repository contains a dictionary of Chinese characters and their English meanings.